PatrickAlphaC/hardhat-dao-fcc/README.md

 # DAO Template

-*This has been updated to work with Goerli over Rinkeby*
+*This has been updated to work with Sepolia over Goerli*

 > Need The Javascript Version?
 Grab it here -> [Dao in Javascript Repo](https://github.com/RohitKS7/hardhat-dao-fcc)